Coming to New Zealand on a Working Holiday Visa is a great way to see the country, save up some money and experience a new working culture abroad.

 Like eating out in restaurants, drinking in New Zealand is expensive.
 While you can buy a decent bottle of red wine in the supermarket for around $10, you’ll pay the same amount for a the cheapest glass on the menu in a bar.

 Keep an eye out for Happy Hour deals and BYOs (Bring Your Own – usually only wine is allowed and you have to pay a corkage fee, which is around $5 per person).
-We really recommend Satya, an Indian restaurant on K Road – corkage is $4 and the food is great!
+I really recommend Satya, an Indian restaurant on K Road – corkage is $4 and the food is great!
 There’s some good info on these here.

 10) Don’t settle for a poorly-paid job